rscres/rscres/README.md

 ## ABOUT ME

+My name Renato, I'm a Full Stack Dev working with automation/RPA.

-My name Renato and I'm currently studying software engineering at [42 São Paulo](https://www.42sp.org.br/) and webdev focused on front-end on the side with [The Odin Project](https://www.theodinproject.com/).
+I studied software engineering at [42 São Paulo](https://www.42sp.org.br/) and webdev focused on front-end on the side with [The Odin Project](https://www.theodinproject.com/).

 ### Contact